-Adoption & Termination Of Parental Rights Helping Individuals & Families in Tennessee
+Adoption & Termination Of Parental Rights Helping Individuals & Families in Tennessee & Kentucky

-Knoxville Adoption Lawyer
+Tennessee & Kentucky Adoption Lawyer

-There are many reasons why a parent may face the legal termination of their parental rights in Tennessee.
+There are many reasons why a parent may face the legal termination of their parental rights in Tennessee & Kentucky.
 Sometimes, it’s voluntary, like in the case of enabling a stepparent adoption.
 In these cases, your ex-spouse may get remarried and their new partner may want to adopt your shared child.
 Sometimes, it’s involuntary.
 Either way, skilled legal representation can make sure your rights are protected throughout this arduous process.

 We are experienced in many different areas of family law including juvenile law, termination of parental rights and adoption laws.
 She is passionate about advocating for children and making sure their rights are represented throughout emotionally stressful situations.
 We will treat your case with compassion and work diligently to do what is right for you and your family.

-How to Terminate Parental Rights in TN
+How to Terminate Parental Rights in Tennessee & Kentucky

 There are many good and loving reasons that a parent may willingly give up their parental rights.
 For example, if they know that they aren’t in a good position to care for their child, they may give their child up for adoption.
 Terminating parental rights, even voluntarily, can be an emotionally difficult process.